Fun Free Kindergarten Math Games!

 "That's right!
 But why is it six?"

 I was hoping for some deep insight into his mental genius, some gem of inspiration I could share with the world.
-Then he replied...
+Unfortunately, he replied...

 "Because you have six trains, and six buses, and six trains!"